wolivera/react-todo/README.md

-# React TODO
+# React TODO Material

+This is an open source web app to create tasks lists (TODOS) built in React framework and combined with Material design.
+The purpose of this project it's purely experimental.
+Feel free to download the source code and use it as you wish :)

+# State of this project: In progress...

 ## TODO TODO

-+ Listen enter for adding new items
++ Listen enter key event for adding new items
 + Separe in: Active/Completed
-+ Remove items
++ Push this to a server!
 + Write doc explaining the setup steps